Skip to: What Is Alpha?

-Alpha is a 10 week series of interactive sessions that freely explore the basics of the Christian faith.
+Alpha is a series of interactive sessions that freely explore the basics of the Christianity.
 No pressure.

 Alpha runs in churches, bars, coffee shops and homes all around the globe.
-Alpha has ten sessions and includes dinner, a short talk and a discussion at the end where you can share your thoughts and ask your questions.
-Alpha really is for anyone who’s curious.
+Alpha has eight sessions and includes food, a short talk and a discussion at the end where you can share your thoughts and ask your questions.
 Our live talks are designed to encourage debate and explore the basics of the Christian faith in a friendly, honest and informal environment.
 For more information, go to alphausa.org.

 See how Alpha impacted a couple at our recent baptism service: